Cacio e Pepe Recipe

 Scoop out a large glass of the peppery water and allow it to cool slightly.

 Before adding the pasta to the water, remove and dispose of the back pepper grains, they are used simply to add color and flavor.

 There are many different ways of obtaining the perfect creamy sauce.
-This, according to Local Aromas, is the best way to do it:

-Put the grated pecorino cheese in a food processor or hand blender and turn it on.
+An “easy way” is to put the grated pecorino cheese in a food processor or hand blender and turn it on.
 Gradually and slowly add in the warm peppery water to the food processor until you get a smooth creamy sauce.
 Add a good dose of freshly cracked black pepper.
 Be very careful about the temperature of the water.
 If it is too warm, the cheese will form lumps.
 The sauce should not be too liquid, as the sauce has to capture and coat every bit of pasta.
 Put the smooth, thickened sauce into a large bowl.